 There are a few ways to get started with container-grown chamomile.
 The easiest is to purchase a small plant at a garden center or greenhouse that specializes in herbs.
 Alternatively, start seeds in small pots and transplant the seedlings to larger containers later, or save time by simply sprinkling a few seeds on the surface of the soil in a larger pot.
-A 12-inch container is roomy enough to grow one chamomile plant.
+A 12 inch (30 cm) container is roomy enough to grow one chamomile plant.

 Don’t cover the seeds, as chamomile in a pot requires light in order to germinate.

 Caring for Container-Grown Chamomile

 Chamomile isn’t fussy, so potted chamomile plants require little care.
 Here are a few tips: